AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-1.md

   Adobe Sensei tags the assets automatically once you upload them.
 The automated process runs so fast at the backend that you will see tags added in your assets after a few seconds once the upload is completed.

 * **What happens if the smart tag list is inaccurate or showing unwanted tag?**
   An inaccurate or unwanted tag can be removed from the list.
 For example, as an automobile dealer, you might want to remove "damaged" tag from the list.
-Performing such actions will teach the tool how to avoid occurrences of this kind in future assets.

 * **How can you prioritize assets containing same tags?**
-  Luckily, you can prioritize assets containing the same tags.
+  Yes, you can prioritize assets containing the same tags.
 You can promote a tag into the Smart Tags list of an asset to perform prioritization.
 Promoting a tag allows you to prioritize the images appearing in the search results for that particular tag.

 * **Is the application of Smart Tags limited to a particular folder?**
   Smart tags are configurable and can be applied on any folder inside DAM.

-* **How smart is smart tagging feature?**
-  The smart tagging feature is progressively learning.
-The feature increases the accuracy of the tags that it includes going forward with each deletion or promotion made by a user.

 * **How may I know that tagging needs training?**
   Refer to [Determining the requirement of smart tags training](#smart-tag-training-requirement).